yuanqing-wang/eng110/README.md

 Or click on first column for recordings on YouTube.
 Click on contents for links to notes.
-Boldfaced are primary readings / materials to be discussed in the class.
+Boldfaced are primary readings / materials to be discussed in class.

 | Day  | Contents | Recommended Readings | Assignments |
 | :-------------: | :-------------: | :-------------:  |:-------------: |